hoscousa/raidenbootlegmainnetearly/README.rst

 Mike's Notes from Experience:

 On Mac:

 For installation:

 You will run into 2 issues on mac:

-1. You will be missing libcrypto: follow this: http://mithun.co/hacks/library-not-loaded-libcrypto-1-0-0-dylib-issue-in-mac/ .... your version will be different but instruction works.
+1. You will be missing libcrypto: follow this: http://mithun.co/hacks/ library-not-loaded-libcrypto-1-0-0-dylib-issue-in-mac/ .... your version will be different but instruction works.
 But brew install openssl might be all you need.

-2. You will be missing libgmp after pip install when running raiden, so do this: brew update && brew install gmp
+2. You will be missing libgmp after pip install when running raiden, so do this:

+brew update && brew install gmp
 And you should be good to run

 3. Solidity compiler: on mac:  brew tap ethereum/ethereum

 Then: brew install solc

 to run:
 1. virtualenv raiden_project
-2. raiden_project bin/source activate
+2. source raiden_project/bin/activate

 Have your Ethereum wallet set up, with your account, you will choose from there On first go, it will ask for a file, you can generate a keystore on myetherwallet, put the JSON in a folder and unlick, but it will set go with your geth